 Linux learn guide

-Different target should follow different learning path, we could roughly divide the target into several levels:
+Different targets should follow different learning paths.
+We could roughly divide the goal into several levels:

 - Daily usage